Mississippi River named among America’s Most Endangered Rivers of 2022

 “This amazing river provides a cultural and environmental focal point for Quad Cities residents in both Iowa and Illinois,” said Illinois State Representative Michael Halpin, “Protecting this resource for future generations to have clean drinking water, as a home for plant and animal life, and for its breathtaking vistas should be our highest priority.
 This latest designation, however, shows we have more work to do.”

-While state legislators throughout the ten-state Mississippi River corridor have worked hard in recent years to advance policies that will improve the health and resilience of the river, more is likely needed to revitalize the Mississippi in a way that can allow it to thrive for generations to come.
-Advocacy groups, local, state, and federal legislators, and communities throughout the river basin are calling for a holistic federal program that can ensure the Mississippi is restored in a sustainable, equitable, and impactful manner.
+While state legislators throughout the ten-state Mississippi River corridor have worked hard in recent years to advance policies that will improve the health and resilience of the river, more is likely needed to revitalize the Mississippi in a way that allows it to thrive for generations to come.
+Advocacy groups, lawmakers, and communities throughout the river basin are calling for a holistic federal program to restore the health of the Mississippi.

-The Mississippi River Restoration and Resilience Initiative (MRRRI), originally introduced by U.S. Representative Betty McCollum of Minnesota, is a proposed interstate framework that would comprehensively address the endangerment of the Mississippi River.
-Some of the MRRRI initiatives would include improving community flood resilience by restoring riparian ecosystems, funding projects that can improve water quality, and increasing investments for communities overburdened by water pollution and ecological degradation.
+The Mississippi River Restoration and Resilience Initiative (MRRRI), originally introduced by U.S. Representative Betty McCollum of Minnesota, is a proposed interstate framework that would comprehensively address the endangerment of the river.
+Some MRRRI initiatives would include improving community flood resilience, funding projects that can improve water quality, and increasing investments for communities overburdened by water pollution.

 The diverse geography, livelihoods, and cultures of the Mississippi River corridor represent the importance of stakeholder engagement in developing a region-wide river restoration framework.
-Under MRRRI, the Environmental Protection Agency (EPA) would work in close collaboration with relevant Federal agencies, States, Tribes, local governments, and non-governmental organizations to develop the MRRRI Action Plan and identify funding recipients.
+Under MRRRI, the Environmental Protection Agency (EPA) would collaborate closely with relevant Federal agencies, States, Tribes, local governments, and non-governmental organizations to develop the MRRRI Action Plan and identify funding recipients.

 “The Mississippi River is the lifeblood of the central United States.
 Unfortunately, the current patchwork of federal, state, and local environmental protection policies have failed to stop our beloved river from receiving this dubious distinction as one of America’s most endangered rivers.”
 Said Iowa State Senator Eric Giddens.
 “It’s high time we work together across the Mississippi River watershed to restore this ecosystem upon which we all depend.”

-Today’s announcement is a reminder of the threats facing the Mississippi River, but it’s also a call to action for a collective focus on the need to protect this iconic, valuable, and biodiverse American river ecosystem.
+Today’s announcement is a stark reminder of the threats facing the Mississippi River.
+However, it can also serve as a starting point in forging a new path to restore this iconic and invaluable American river ecosystem.